zixin448/tp/docs/UserGuide.md

 #### Listing students of a class: `list_student`

-Shows a list of all the students of a specified class.
+Shows a list of all students of a specified class.

 Format: